Star Wars Trilogy Arcade

-Star Wars Trilogy Arcade is an arcade game developed by Sega's AM Annex subsidiary and released in 1998.
-It is a 3D rail shooter based on the original trilogy of Star Wars films, released alongside their special editions.
-Accompanied by the Star Wars Trilogy pinball game, it is the second in Sega's Star Wars Arcade series; it is preceded by 1993's Star Wars Arcade and followed by 2000's Star Wars Racer Arcade.
+Star Wars Trilogy Arcade is a 1998 rail shooter video game developed by Sega AM Annex and published by Sega for arcades.
+It is based on the original trilogy of Star Wars films, and was released shortly after those films' special editions.
+Accompanied by the Star Wars Trilogy pinball game, it is the second in Sega's Star Wars Arcade series, preceded by 1993's Star Wars Arcade and followed by 2000's Star Wars Racer Arcade.